Hooshangi/git-tutorial-08-17-2020/README.md

-#This is a readme for a git tutorial
+#This is a readme for a git tutorial- VT Lesson

 ## local
 -`git init`: create git repository in current folder